sboulema/BabyTracker/README.md

 - Head circumference
 - BMI

-Your babies data is plotted against the 3%, 50% and 97% percentile taken for the [WHO Child growth standards](https://www.who.int/tools/child-growth-standards/standards)
+Your babies data is plotted against the 3%, 50% and 97% percentile taken from the [WHO Child growth standards](https://www.who.int/tools/child-growth-standards/standards)

 ## Running